Lake Mead is the main reservoir formed by Hoover Dam on the border between Southern Nevada and northwestern Arizona.

 In 2012, Minute 319 was signed between the United State and Mexico.
-Minute 319 establishes new rules for sharing Colorado River water.
+Minute 319 established new rules for sharing Colorado River water.
 Under the 5-year agreement—one in a series of U.S.-Mexico Colorado River agreements dating back to 1944—Mexico may store some of its of Colorado River water in Lake Mead.
-However, if a water shortage is declared in the Lower Basin, less water will be sent to Mexico.
+However, if a water shortage is declared in the Lower Basin, less water is sent to Mexico.

 In 2017, U.S. and Mexican representatives with the International Boundary and Water Commission signed Minute 323, which enables Mexico to continue to store its water in Lake Mead, helping to keep reservoir levels high enough to avoid triggering dramatic cuts to Colorado River water users.